JerivasioYawa/Java-Code-Practice/README.md

 - SmallestNumber | finding the smallest of three numbers
 - AvergaeCalculator | Calculating averages of three numbers
 - MiddleCharacter | String manipulation (finding the middle character of a string)
+- LeapYearChecker |	Checks whether a given year is a leap year
+- CountVowels |	Counts the number of vowels in a given string
+- CountWords	 | Counts the number of words in a sentence
+- PasswordValidation	| Validates a password using methods

 ## Project structure
 src/main/java/javacodepractice/